 |Regular Eastern Conference Atlantic|

 |7||Tampa Bay Lightning||0||0||0||0||0||0|

 How To Win At Western Conference Betting

 For the most part, you should expect close, low-scoring games when Western Conference teams meet.
-While the Dalllas Stars led the NHL with 267 goals scored during the 2015-16 season, only three of the top-10 scoring NHL teams were from the Western Conference.
-But three of the top four best defensive teams resided in the West.
+Several of the NHL’s top best defensive teams reside in the West.

 That being said, you can also find a variety of hockey styles prevalent in the Western Conference.
 The Chicago Blackhawks, Edmonton Oilers and Dallas Stars are teams capable of scoring goals by the bushel full.
 The Nashville Predators and Calgary Flames, though, are clubs built more around the strategy of playing solid defense first and foremost.

 The Western Conference is also loaded with some of the NHL’s top scorers, from Edmonton’s Connor McDavid to Chicago’s Patrick Kane, as well as San Jose’s Joe Pavelski and Vladimir Tarasenko of the St. Louis Blues.